Can you really make money from blogging?

 Believe it or not, the market for freelance blogging is still virgin territory.
 Yes, I know what you’re probably thinking – “but there are so many writers already!”

+That’s true.
+But professional freelance bloggers who have WordPress, SEO, social media, and persuasive skills are much harder to find.
 So if you can add these skills to your writing, you’ll become an in-demand freelance blogger.

 Initially, you’ll have to market your freelance blogging services through guest blogging on high-traffic blogs, consistent in-house blogging, social media marketing, and even Facebook PPC.
 But eventually, your happy clients will refer more clients to you.